TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 [^wp3]: The problem data consists of the coefficients in the PDE, the boundary and initial conditions and the domain on which the PDE is required to hold.

-If one of these conditions is not satisfied, the PDE problem is said to be **ill posed**.
+If one of these conditions is not satisfied, the BVP is said to be **ill posed**.
 In practice, the question of whether a PDE problem is well posed can be difficult to settle.
 Roughly speaking the following guidelines apply.

 * The boundary conditions imposed must not be too many or a solution will not exist.
 * The boundary conditions imposed must not be too few or the solution will not be unique.
 * The kind of boundary conditions must be correctly matched to the type of the PDE or the solution will not be stable.

-In this chapter, only well posed problems will be considered.

 ## Types of boundary conditions